JPC SYSTEMIC PATHOLOGY

 HISTORY: This rat was one of six in a group of 28 rats that spontaneously developed ocular lesions.
 Grossly, the corners of both eyes were opaque and dry; the right eye had central ulceration and hyphema and the associated Harderian gland was slightly darker than normal.

-2. Eye: Diffusely, the corneal stroma and to a lesser extent the conjunctiva and sclera are expanded by a severe neutrophilic and lymphoplasmacytic infiltrate (keratitis, conjunctivitis, scleritis), blood vessels (corneal vascularization), and increased clear space (corneal edema).
+2. Eye: Diffusely, the corneal stroma and to a lesser extent the conjunctiva and sclera are expanded by a severe neutrophilic and lymphoplasmacytic infiltrate (keratitis, conjunctivitis, scleritis), blood vessels (corneal vascularization), and increased clear space and irregular corneal stromal clefting (corneal edema).
 The corneal epithelium is focally ulcerated and replaced by a serocellular crust.
 The corneal epithelium adjacent to the ulcer is hyperplastic and keratinized, exhibits intracellular edema, and there are transmigrating neutrophils and lymphocytes.
-The conjunctival epithelium is mildly to moderately hyperplastic.
+The conjunctival epithelium is mildly to moderately hyperplastic with occasional transmigrating inflammatory cells.
 The anterior and posterior chambers and vitreous compartment are filled with abundant hemorrhage which surrounds the lens, fibrin, and proteinaceous fluid admixed with few hemosiderin-laden macrophages, neutrophils, lymphocytes, and plasma cells.
 A fibrovascular membrane extends across the vitreous chamber, encircles the lens, and extends to the ciliary body (intravitreal and cyclitic fibrovascular membranes).
 Multifocally, the iris epithelium is adhered to Descemet’s membrane (anterior synechia).
 The filtration angle is obscured by hypertrophied fibroblasts, hemorrhage, fibrin, few macrophages, and viable and degenerate neutrophils.
 Lens epithelial cells are hypertrophied with microvacuolated cytoplasm, and extend around the lens an increased distance posterior to the equator (mild posterior migration of lens epithelium).
-Diffusely there is disruption of lenticular fibers with replacement by eosinophilic, globular material (Morgagnian globules).
-The retina is multifocally detached, but there is no hypertrophy of retinal pigment epithelium and the photoreceptors are not degenerate or atrophied (artifactual detachment).
+Diffusely there is liquefaction of lenticular fibers with replacement by eosinophilic, globular material (Morgagnian globules).
+The retina artifactual detachment of the retina.

-2. Eye: Keratitis, ulcerative, neutrophilic and histiocytic, diffuse, severe, with corneal keratinization, anterior uveitis, hyphema, conjunctivitis, multifocal anterior synechia, and cataractous change.
+2. Eye: Keratitis, ulcerative, neutrophilic and histiocytic, diffuse, severe, with corneal keratinization, anterior uveitis, hemophthalmos, conjunctivitis, anterior synechia, and cataractous change.

 ETIOLOGIC DIAGNOSIS: Coronaviral dacryoadenitis